-PARENTS: Because Wheatland is in stage (year) 1 of PI, parents of students have just one option.
+PARENTS: Because Wheatland is in stage (year) 2 of PI, parents of students have two options.
 They can enroll their children in different schools in the district.
 To see the list of these schools, parents can contact either the principal or the district office staff.
+Their children are also entitled to free tutoring.
+Details about the district's list of approved tutoring providers are available from the district office.
+More information about both options is available on the US Department of Education Web site.

-SCHOOL: The school's staff is revising its improvement plan.
-The staff is also using as much as ten percent of the school's Title I (federal) funds for coaching teachers.
+SCHOOL: The school staff is hard at work improving classroom teaching.
+The school may set aside ten percent of its Title I (federal) funding to help teachers improve.

-DISTRICT: The district is establishing a peer review group to evaluate the school's annual improvement plan.
+DISTRICT: The district is providing coaching to teachers and helping the school's staff revise its improvement plan.